heynicejacket/chronumbo/README.md

 ![chronumbo](https://github.com/heynicejacket/chronumbo/blob/master/chronumbo-banner.png)

-There were too many GitHub repos named "timecop", and when providing reporting to clients, there's always just one more thing.
+There were already too many GitHub repos named "timecop", and when providing reporting to clients, there's always just one more thing.

-# chronumbo

 ## Why?

 In reporting on KPIs and other project management metrics, internally and to clients, it is common to report trends, histograms, and averages of durations between project phases or other tasks.
-This repo provides a single-function to intake a DataFrame and conditions to track start and end points, and report time deltas back to the user.
+This repo provides a single function to intake a DataFrame and conditions to track start and end points, and report time deltas back to the user.

 `chronumbo` comes in two flavours: